ahewer/summer-internship-2024/katas/README.md

 **Goals**:

-- Get experience solving Katas
+- Get experience in solving Katas
 - Apply object-orientation where needed
 - Pick a Kata that you want to do every day
 - Observe how your solution changes after a few days